Quantum information approach to Bose-Einstein condensation of composite bosons: Introduction

 where the modes labeled by $m$ are superpositions of the previous modes $k$ and $l$ and $\sqrt{\lambda_m}$ are probability amplitudes that both particles occupy mode $m$.
 Note that despite the fact that $\hat{a}^{\dag}_m$ and $\hat{b}^{\dag}_m$ share the same label, physically these modes might be totally different.
 What is important is that, the modes labeled by $m$ give rise to the internal structure of a composite particle.

-We have introduced a composite boson creation operator $\hat{c}^{\dagger}$, that creates a pair of particles.
-Note that this operator resembles the one for Cooper pairs.
+We introduce a composite boson creation operator $\hat{c}^{\dagger}$, that creates a pair of particles.
+Note that this operator resembles the one for Cooper pairs \cite{C11}.
 The entanglement between particles is encoded in the amplitudes $\sqrt{\lambda_m}$.
 In particular, one can introduce a measure of entanglement known as \emph{purity}

 For $P=1$ the particles are disentangled, whereas in the limit $P \rightarrow 0$ the entanglement between particles goes to infinity.
-The amount of entanglement can be also expressed via the so called Schmidt number $K=1/P$.
+The degree of entanglement can be also expressed via the so called Schmidt number $K=1/P$.
 Intuitively, $K$ estimates the average number of modes that are taken into account in the internal structure of a composite boson.

 The bosonic properties of $\hat{c}^{\dagger}$ can be studied in many ways.
 For example, the commutation relation gives $[\hat{c}, \hat{c}^{\dag}]=1+\xi \sum\lambda_m(\hat{a}^{\dag}_m\hat{a}_m+\hat{b}^{\dag}_m\hat{b}_m)$, where $\xi=-1$ if $a$ and $b$ are fermions, or $\xi=+1$ if they are bosons.
 On the other hand, following the approach in \cite{L05} one may study the ladder properties of this operator